 Flooding County Inboxes

 UPDATE 01/22/09: Prior to the release of the Journal Now news article, Best Friends created a web page encouraging readers to contact the Wilkes County Board of Commissioners, County Attorney Tony Triplett and District Attorney Tom Horner and ask them to accept Best Friends' offer of assessing and rehabilitating Faron's dogs so that they can be adopted into homes.
-This has surely caused a deluge of non-constituent, pro-pit bull emails sent to Wilkes County public officials.
+This has surely caused a deluge of non-constituent, pro-pit bull emails sent to Wilkes County officials.

-The extraordinary irony of Best Friends continuing to push for the rehabilitation of game-bred pit bulls -- AKA fighting dogs -- could not be spelled out better than by Ed Faron himself.
+The irony of Best Friends continuing to push for the rehabilitation of game-bred pit bulls -- AKA fighting dogs -- could not be spelled out better than by Ed Faron himself.
 In his book, "The Complete Gamedog: A Guide to Breeding and Raising the American Pit Bull Terrier" (published in 1995), Faron unequivocally states that game-bred pit bulls make lousy pets.
 Furthermore, he states that "serious dogmen" are "resentful of the people who keep the dogs as pets."

 "A game-bred pit bull is a fighting dog, bred down from many generations of fighting dogs; to even consider raising one of these dogs as a pet you must understand this and accept it -- even if you are totally opposed to dogfighting.
 No matter how you raise this dog he will still be a Pit Bull, not a Golden Retriever!
 Time and again we've seen people get a Pit Bull puppy with the attitude "if I raise him right, he won't want to fight" and in nearly every case we've seen the situation eventually come down to a serious problem."
 Page 107